-- 1. The "comply or explain" approach is the trademark of corporate governance in the UK.
-It has been in operation since the Code's beginnings and is the foundation of the Code's flexibility.
+- The "comply or explain" approach is the trademark of corporate governance in the UK.
+It has been in operation since the Code's beginnings and is the foundation of its flexibility.
 It is strongly supported by both companies and shareholders and has been widely admired and imitated internationally. - 2.
 The Code is not a rigid set of rules.
 It consists of principles (main and supporting) and provisions.
 The Listing Rules require companies to apply the Main Principles and report to shareholders on how they have done so.
 The principles are the core of the Code and the way in which they are applied should be the central question for a board as it determines how it is to operate according to the Code. - 3.
 It is recognised that an alternative to following a provision may be justified in particular circumstances if good governance can be achieved by other means.
-A condition of doing so is that the reasons for it should be explained clearly and carefully to shareholders1, who may wish to discuss the position with the company and whose voting intentions may be influenced as a result.
+A condition of doing so is that the reasons for it should be explained clearly and carefully to shareholders,1 who may wish to discuss the position with the company and whose voting intentions may be influenced as a result.
 In providing an explanation, the company should aim to illustrate how its actual practices are consistent with the principle to which the particular provision relates, contribute to good governance and promote delivery of business objectives.
 It should set out the background, provide a clear rationale for the action it is taking, and describe any mitigating actions taken to address any additional risk and maintain conformity with the relevant principle.
 Where deviation from a particular provision is intended to be limited in time, the explanation should indicate when the company expects to conform with the provision. - 4.
 In their responses to explanations, shareholders should pay due regard to companies' individual circumstances and bear in mind in particular the size and complexity of the company and the nature of the risks and challenges it faces.
 Whilst shareholders have every right to challenge companies' explanations if they are unconvincing, they should not be evaluated in a mechanistic way and departures from the Code should not be automatically treated as breaches.
 Shareholders should be careful to respond to the statements from companies in a manner that supports the "comply or explain" process and bearing in mind the purpose of good corporate governance.
 They should put their views to the company and both parties should be prepared to discuss the position. - 5.
 Smaller listed companies, in particular those new to listing, may judge that some of the provisions are disproportionate or less relevant in their case.
 Some of the provisions do not apply to companies below the FTSE 350.
 Such companies may nonetheless consider that it would be appropriate to adopt the approach in the Code and they are encouraged to do so.
-Externally managed investment companies typically have a different board structure which may affect the relevance of particular provisions; the Association of Investment Companies' Corporate Governance Code and Guide can assist them in meeting their obligations under the Code.
+Externally managed investment companies typically have a different board structure which may affect the relevance of particular provisions; the Association of Investment Companies' Corporate Governance Code and Guide can assist them in meeting their obligations under the Code. - 6.
+Satisfactory engagement between company boards and investors is crucial to the health of the UK's corporate governance regime.
+Companies and shareholders both have responsibility for ensuring that "comply or explain" remains an effective alternative to a rules-based system.
+There are practical and administrative obstacles to improved interaction between boards and shareholders.
+But certainly there is also scope for an increase in trust which could generate a virtuous upward spiral in attitudes to the Code and in its constructive use.